jamie-brinkley-tamu/Brinkley-GEOG678/lab/week02/README.md

     https://experience.arcgis.com/experience/233b19be48b6488c85eba378f4bca9dc

+    1. Added widget for link to Volcano Alerts from the National Park Service
+    2. Added widget for link to a Volcano Tip Sheet from Ready.gov website

 Introduction:

 This lab will provide you experience learning about how to use ArcGIS online and how to build a simple Web Map.